 Connect to vendOS websocket

-This documentation is ordered by actions that you can perform on the API, they all have an introduction that explains the purpose of the resource.
+This documentation is organised by resource.
+These resources each have an introduction which explains the purpose of the resource and some basic concepts.
 All examples are in vanilla JS with possible error codes listed at the bottom in a table.

 We know that learning a new technology can sometimes be overwhelming, and it's totally normal to get stuck.
 If that happens, we recommend emailing [email protected] for help.